Spotlight on Human Trafficking: How to Join the Fight

 What Are “Lot Lizards”?

-While some sex workers are there consensually, an untold number are sex trafficking victims forced to engage in commercial sex.
+While some individuals are there consensually, an untold number are sex trafficking victims forced to engage in commercial sex.
 Why?
 Although prostitution is illegal in all states except Nevada, it’s very hard to prosecute—especially at truck stops where money exchanges inside the truck, away from law enforcement.
 And, in a lot with hundreds of parked trucks, it’s easy for traffickers to hide both their operations and victims from police.

 How Truckers Can Help